justBarney/justbarney.github.io/_posts/linux/en/ctf/thm/2025-03-03-TryHack3M-Bricks-Heist.md

 ---

 Now we know that there is a "wordpress" running on port `443`.
-We can use wpscan to check vor known vilnerebilitys and get mor informations.
+We can use wpscan to check for known vulnerabilities and get mor informations.

 ```bash
 ┌──(kali㉿kalivm)-[~]